Your Cart is Empty

-When it comes to taking decisions with your baby, being informed is one of the most important factors.
-As new parents or even as experienced ones, every decision counts for your child’s well being, which can be overwhelming.
-And this is the case with formula; knowing when and how to stop giving formula to your child is very important.
+When it comes to making decisions about your baby, being an informed parent is one of the best things you can do.
+As new parents or even as experienced ones, every decision you make matters to your child’s well being, which can be overwhelming.
+And this is the case when it comes to formula; knowing when and how to stop giving formula to your child is very important.

-The need for breastmilk, formula or the combination of these two varies from child to child, and the decisions should always be done in company of your pediatrician.
+The need for breastmilk, formula or the combination of these two varies from child to child, and the decisions should always be made in partnership with your pediatrician.
 However, in general, there is certain information that is common to most infants.

 According to the CDC, it is ideal to stick to breast feeding at least until your child is 12 months old, as breast milk has been found to be the most beneficial to the child.
 However, formula is also an excellent option when breastfeeding is not possible.

-Then, in case that weaning begins to happen before your child is 12 months, the nutrition should be fulfilled through formula.
-And it is until the 12th month in which a baby’s diet can be replaced for different foods that are not necessarily breast milk or formula.
-In other words, breast milk or formula is a requisite in your child’s nourishment until they are 12 months old.
+For any weaning that begins before your child is 12 months, most of your baby's nutrition will be met by their breast milk or formula feedings.
+Only after 12th months can your baby’s diet change such that breast milk or formula can be replaced by different foods.
+In other words, breast milk or formula is absolutely necessary to your child’s nourishment until they are 12 months old.

-This is due to the fact that during the first 12 months your baby’s development is taking place, which means they require a very specific nutrition, such as the one provided through breast milk and/or formula.
+This is due to the fact that during the first 12 months your baby’s development is taking place, which means they require a very specific nutrition which can only be provided through breast milk and/or formula.

 As well, their digestive systems before the 12 months are very immature, meaning they are not able to digest other types of nourishment like cow’s milk, which is why feeding a baby with breast milk or baby formula (formulated to resemble breast milk) are the appropriate kind of nourishment in order to avoid malnutrition or digestive system issues.

 According to the American Association of Pediatricians (AAP) an infant is ready to start phase 2 of the weaning process at 12 months, which involves weaning off of formula feeding or breast milk.
-While you can begin this phase at any time during the year, there is no need to rush, it can occur between the 12 and the 24 months.
+While you can begin this phase at any time during the year, there is no need to rush, it can occur between 12 and 24 months depending on the needs of your child.
 You can start this stage of the weaning process whenever you and your child are ready, as long as you don't start sooner than 12 months.

-You can replace your baby formula with Stage 3 formula (commonly known as "toddler milk") or whole cow's milk.
-Your kid will naturally ingest critical nutrients by eating a diet rich in a variety of healthy foods in a normal diet.
+You can replace your baby formula with stage 3 formula (commonly known as "toddler milk") or whole cow's milk.
+Alongside plain whole milk, your child will naturally ingest critical nutrients by eating a diet rich in a variety of healthy foods as part of a normal diet.

 Stage 3 formulas for toddler months are specially prepared to suit the nutritional demands of a growing kid at this age.
-These toddler milks are higher in protein, vitamins, and minerals, and may make the transition to whole milk simpler if your child has sensitivities or is simply finicky about it.
+While these formulas are not strictly necessary for most toddler, they can be of great benefit in certain cases.
+These toddler milks are higher in protein, vitamins, and minerals, and may make the transition to whole milk simpler if your child has sensitivities or is very finicky about it.
 Some even include prebiotics and probiotics to help maintain a healthy gut flora.
 Most of the formulas we sell at Organic’s Best for stage 3, are ideal for this transition process.